hygieia/hygieia/pages/hygieia/setup.md

 ## Download or Clone Hygieia

+## Download or Clone Hygieia

 If you do not already have Hygieia installed, you can download or clone Hygieia from the [GitHub repo](https://github.com/capitalone/Hygieia).
+Make sure that you also download the [hygieia-core](https://github.com/Hygieia/hygieia-core) as well. **Hygieia will not run if you do not also download and run the core.**

 For information on cloning a repository, see the [**Cloning a Repository**](https://help.github.com/articles/cloning-a-repository/) section of GitHub's Documentation.

 ## Build Hygieia